 Note: This section focuses on the Administration tab only.
-For an explanation of the Serena Release Automation Client UI, its elements, and their use, refer to Introduction to Serena.
+For an explanation of the Serena Release Automation Client UI, its elements, and their use, refer to the Serena Release Automation Getting Started Guide.

-For information on performing non-administrative tasks in Serena Release Automation, refer to Serena Release Automation User Guide.
+For information on performing non-administrative tasks in Serena Release Automation, refer to the Serena Release Automation User's Guide.